tych0/tycho.pizza/src/blog/2015/04/lxd-live-migration.md

     lxc config profile apply migratee migratable

-Finally, add both of your LXDs as `http://` remotes ([required](https://github.com/lxc/lxd/blob/master/lxc/copy.go#L79) for now, but not forever):
+Finally, add both of your LXDs as non unix-socket remotes ([required](https://github.com/lxc/lxd/blob/master/lxc/copy.go#L79) for now, but not forever):

-    lxc remote add lxd http://thishost:8443   # don't use localhost here lxc remote add lxd2 http://otherhost:8443 # use a publicly addressable name
+    lxc remote add lxd thishost:8443   # don't use localhost here lxc remote add lxd2 otherhost:8443 # use a publicly addressable name

 Profiles used by a particular container need to be present on both the source of the migration and the sink, so we should copy the profile to